-The NOPCC is currently maintaining an under-borrowed position.
-This means that the capital borrowing need (the Capital Financing Requirement), has not been fully funded with loan debt as cash supporting the Commissioners reserves, balances and cash flow has been used as a temporary measure.
+The Commissioner's Office is currently maintaining an under-borrowed position.
+This means that the capital borrowing need (the Capital Financing Requirement), has not been fully funded with loan debt as cash supporting reserves, balances and cash flow has been used as a temporary measure.
 This strategy is prudent as investment returns are low and counterparty risk is relatively high.

-Against this background and the risks within the economic forecast, caution will be adopted with the 2014-15 treasury operations.
-The Chief Finance Officer will monitor interest rates in financial markets and adopt a pragmatic approach to changing circumstances:
+Against this background and the risks within the economic forecast, caution will be adopted with the 2015-2016 treasury operations.
+The CFO will monitor interest rates in financial markets and adopt a pragmatic approach to changing circumstances: if it was felt that there was a significant risk of a sharp FALL in long and short term rates (e.g. due to a marked increase of risks around relapse into recession or of risks of deflation), then long term borrowings will be postponed, and potential rescheduling from fixed rate funding into short term borrowing will be considered.

-- if it was felt that there was a significant risk of a sharp FALL in long and short term rates (e.g. due to a marked increase of risks around relapse into recession or of risks of deflation), then long term borrowings will be postponed, and potential rescheduling from fixed rate funding into short term borrowing will be considered. - if it was felt that there was a significant risk of a much sharper RISE in long and short term rates than that currently forecast, perhaps arising from a greater than expected increase in the anticipated rate to US tapering of asset purchases, or in world economic activity or a sudden increase in inflation risks, then the portfolio position will be re-appraised with the likely action that fixed rate funding will be drawn whilst interest rates are still lower than they will be in the next few years.
+if it was felt that there was a significant risk of a much sharper RISE in long and short term rates than that currently forecast, perhaps arising a sudden increase in inflation risks, then the portfolio position will be re-appraised with the likely action that fixed rate funding will be drawn whilst interest rates are still lower than they will be in the next few years.